 # “Beloved AIDS activist Hydeia Broadbent passes away”

 Despite being diagnosed with HIV at the tender age of three, Hydeia never let her condition define her.
-From a young age, she dedicated herself to raising awareness about the virus and becoming a public voice for those affected by it.
+From a young age, she dedicated herself to raising awareness regarding the virus and becoming a public voice for those affected by it.
 Her efforts gained national attention, as she appeared on popular television shows such as “The Oprah Winfrey Show” and “Good Morning America.”
 Additionally, she spoke at the 1996 GOP convention, leaving a lasting impact on the audience.

 Hydeia’s infectious spirit and unwavering determination led her to partner with the AIDS Healthcare Foundation on various advocacy and awareness campaigns.
 Perhaps most notably, she played a significant role in the foundation’s “God Loves Me” billboard campaign.
 Through her work, Hydeia aimed to spread the message of HIV/AIDS awareness and prevention, encouraging abstinence, safe-sex practices, and education on the topic.